Introduction to Causal Machine Learning estimators in R

 Looking forward to seeing you during the workshop!

-Join our workshop on Building Websites in R with Distill, which is a part of our workshops for Ukraine series!
+Join our workshop on Automating updates to dashboards on Shiny Server, which is a part of our workshops for Ukraine series!

 Here’s some more info: